 What is auditory neuropathy?

-People with auditory neuropathy may have normal hearing, or hearing loss ranging from mild to severe; they always have poor speech-perception abilities, meaning they have trouble understanding speech clearly.
+People with auditory neuropathy may have normal hearing, fluctuating hearing or hearing loss ranging from mild to severe; they always have poor speech-perception abilities, meaning they have trouble understanding speech clearly.
 Often, speech perception is worse than would be predicted by the degree of hearing loss.
 For example, a person with auditory neuropathy may be able to hear sounds, but would still have difficulty recognizing spoken words.
 Sounds may fade in and out for these individuals and seem out of sync.

 What causes auditory neuropathy?